12 Healing Teas from Twelve Common Herbs and Spices

 Unlike other teas, these herbal teas are mostly infused for therapeutic reasons and therefore should be steeped a bit longer.
 Their recommended steeping time is approximately ten minutes to get all the goodness out of the leaves.
 But this can always be adapted to your preference because you might not like a very intense tea.

 There are many hard working herbs and spices on this incredible earth.
 And, they can help us with a variety of ailments.
-Many are uncommon and hard to come by, so for that reason, we’ve compiled the top ones that are readily available for purchase and can also be grown without too much trouble, in case that’s something that peaks your interest.
+Many are uncommon and hard to come by, so for that reason, we’ve compiled the top ones that are readily available for purchase and can also be grown without too much trouble, in case that’s something that piques your interest.

 Hope you enjoy this list and that you find it as useful as we do.
 It’s in alphabetical order; just for the heck of it!